pinohu/DYNASTY/empire-bible/volume-iv-technology-automation/book-7-technology-infrastructure/chapter-19-suitedash-command-center.md

 **The "White Label" Foundation**:
 - **Custom Domain**: Map `portal.ohupnr.com` (or similar) to your SuiteDash instance.
 This builds brand authority.
-- **Branding**: Upload the "[Your Organization]" master logo for the login screen, but configure "Circles" (see below) for entity-specific branding.
+- **Branding**: Upload the "OHU-PNR" master logo for the login screen, but configure "Circles" (see below) for entity-specific branding.
 - **Email Settings**: Configure SMTP (SendGrid/Postmark) so emails come from `@ohupnr.com` or specific entity domains, not `noreply@suitedash.com`.

 **The "Circles" Strategy (Crucial for Multi-Entity)**: